 As the country descends into the first recession for 11 years, it’s only sensible for business owners to consider the future challenges and opportunities they may be presented with.

-Deadlines for the government Coronavirus Business Interruption Loan Scheme (“CBILS”) and Bounce Back Loan Scheme (“BBLS”) applications are fast approaching (September and November respectively), with the first being CBILS on September 30th.
+Deadlines for the government Coronavirus Business Interruption Loan Scheme (“CBILS”) and Bounce Back Loan Scheme (“BBLS”) applications are fast approaching (the schemes have been extended until 30th November 2020).
 Therefore, now is certainly the time to consider your business’ financial requirements.

 In this article SWIG Finance’s Business Manager, Jordan Berg, shares his top tips to help you future-proof your business.